POLYGONAL DEFINITION & CLASSIFICATION

 HOW ARE POLYGONAL WALLS CLASSIFIED?

 When it comes to properly classifying polygonal masonry, one can often run into a bit of trouble.
 Each region, especially in the Mediterranean, has its own definitions and descriptions.
-Similarly, on the other side of the world in Peru, there are unique approaches to describing polygonal masonry styles.
+Similarly, in regions such as Peru, Southeast Asia or Japan, there are unique approaches to describing polygonal masonry styles.

 According to Lugli, polygonal walls can be classified into four categories based on their technological and morphological characteristics.

-Type I – Rough polygonal masonry – large, irregular blocks, minimal dressing, gaps filled with smaller stones
+Type I – Rough polygonal masonry – large, irregular blocks, minimal dressing, gaps filled with smaller stones: often called “Cyclopean”

 Type II – More regular polygonal masonry – better-shaped blocks, improved jointing, still visibly irregular

-Type III – Fine polygonal masonry – precisely cut stones with tight joints, highly refined fitting
+Type III – Fine polygonal masonry – precisely cut multi-angular stones with tight joints, highly refined fitting

 Another commonly used classification method (although one that is not standardized in the literature) is found with Greek and Anatolian polygonal walls.
 Archaeological records from sites found throughout this particular region tend to use the following terminology when classifying polygonal walls.